Biographie

 A first collector’s book, Lecture par Henri Michaux de huit lithographies de Zao Wou-Ki,

-(Reading by Henri Michaux of Eight Lithograhs by Zao Wou-Ki),
+(Reading by Henri Michaux of Eight Lithograhs by Zao Wou-Ki), was published after Michaux was inspired to

 write eight poems to accompany Zao Wou-Ki’s first lithographs without even meeting the artist.